 - Limit dyeing your hair to 3-4 times a year.
-Wear gloves, apply dye in a well ventilated space and leave it on for the minimum time.
-If concerned, wait until the 2nd trimester and choose semi-permanent pure vegetable dyes or highlights.
+Wear gloves, apply dye in a well-ventilated space and leave it on for the minimum time.
+If concerned, wait until the 2nd trimester and choose semi-permanent pure vegetable dyes.

 - Wash fruits and vegetables well.

-- Buy local produce when in season and if possible organic food.
+- Buy local produce when in season and if possible, buy organic food.